aakeohane/myFlix-client/README.md

 ## Features ✅

+---

 **Main View**

-- Return a list of ALL movies listed with an image, titel, and description
+- Return a list of ALL movies listed with an image, title, and description
 - Search/filter movies
 - Ability to select a movie for more details